-The Date Squares are very heavily involved in the organization of the Ottawa 2023 convention but unlike other conventions that are organized by the local city’s IAGSDC club alone, Ottawa 2023 is a joint effort between several different clubs including the Toronto Triangle Squares and the Cornwall Swinging B’s.
+The Date Squares are very heavily involved in the organization of the Ottawa 2023 convention but unlike other conventions that are organized by the local city’s IAGSDC club alone, Ottawa 2023 is a joint effort with the Toronto Triangle Squares.
 Bringing in expertise from other clubs will ensure that this convention will be one of the best ever held.

-The IAGSDC has held conventions in Toronto and Vancouver but this will be the first time it is held in Ottawa.
-The novelty of the new location and the charm of the nation’s capital is sure to peak the interest of our American cousins and we expect much greater attendance than in past years.
+The IAGSDC has held conventions in Toronto and Vancouver but this is the first time it was held in Ottawa.
+The novelty of the new location and the charm of the nation’s capital is surely what peaked the interest of our American cousins and it’s the reason we saw much greater attendance than in past years.

-This event will showcase the rich diversity that exists within the LGBTQ+ community in Ottawa and it is expected to have long lasting positive effects on the community as a whole.
+This event showcased the rich diversity that exists within the LGBTQ+ community in Ottawa and it will to have long lasting positive effects on the community as a whole.